xjtu-omics/Scissor/README.md

 Given the rearrangement file and chromosome size file prepared, we can run SIM with the following parameters:

-- A template reference genome (-g).
+- A template genome to implant CGRs (-g).
-- Dimension of the template reference genome (-s).
+- Dimension of the template genome (-s).
 - Some regions to exclude during the simulation (-x).
 - Rearrangement file (-t).
 - Output directory (-o).